-You have seen the ruins of a great civilization at Hampi.
-And travelled back in time with me to witness the co-existence of myth and history at Anegundi.
-We have also discussed about the traces of early human settlement in the region, studied the primitive cave paintings at Onake Kindi.
-Let me take you further into the past to the mysterious ‘valley of the dead’, where history of ancient human habitation rests in peace.
-Hire benakal (also called Hirebenakal or Hirebenkal ಹಿರೇಬೆಣಕಲ್) is a little peaceful village next to Anegundi, situated around 50 Km from Hampi.
+We had the chance to explore the remnants of a once great civilization in Hampi.
+Together, we ventured back in time to experience the blend of myth and history in Anegundi.
+We also delved into the traces of early human settlements in the area and examined the primitive cave paintings at Onake Kindi.
+Now, let’s journey even further into the past to the enigmatic ‘valley of the dead’, where the history of ancient human habitation peacefully resides.
+Hire Benakal (also known as Hirebenakal or Hirebenkal ಹಿರೇಬೆಣಕಲ್) is a serene village adjacent to Anegundi, located approximately 50 km from Hampi.

-It is one of largest megalithic burial sites (Necropolis) in Karnataka, India, estimated to be 3000 years old.
-Known as ‘Elu Guddagalu’ in Kannada language, which means ‘Seven hillocks’, this site consists of around 400 megalithic structures (dolmens) built between 800 BCE to 200 BCE (that falls between Neolithic and the Iron Age periods ).
+This impressive megalithic burial site in Karnataka, India, is believed to be around 3000 years old and is recognized as one of the largest necropolises in the region.
+Referred to as ‘Elu Guddagalu’ in the Kannada language, which translates to ‘Seven hillocks’, the site comprises approximately 400 megalithic structures (dolmens) that were constructed between 800 BCE to 200 BCE, spanning the period from Neolithic to the Iron Age.

-Though Archaeology Survey of India (ASI) took over the possession of the site in 1955, not much of effort has been made to study or preserve this historical site.
-Except for a few sign-boards alongside the trekking route, the site remains neglected till date.
-Proposal for obtaining UNESCO World Heritage status for Hirebenkal is still awaiting approval.
+While the Archaeology Survey of India (ASI) took over the possession of the site in 1955, there has been little effort made to study or preserve this historical site.
+Apart from a few sign-boards alongside the trekking route, the site has remained neglected until now.
+The proposal for obtaining UNESCO World Heritage status for Hirebenkal is still pending approval.

-The search for Hire Benkal village made me land in Raichur-Koppal State Highway.
-The little village situated around 10 Kms west of Gangavati town and was easily traceable.
-But after driving around the village, I realized that it is almost impossible to locate the megalithic site without the help of local villagers.
+During my search for Hire Benkal village, I found it located on Raichur-Koppal State Highway, around 10 kilometers west of Gangavati town.
+The village was easily traceable, but upon driving around, I realized that locating the megalithic site would be nearly impossible without the help of local villagers.

-Following the sign-boards, we kept climbing until we discovered a small water stream with another sign by its side that displayed a map of the area.
-45 minutes of tiresome trek took us to a large rock structure that looked like a shelter, which was the home for Neolithic rock art.
-The paintings were made with natural pigments like red ochre that survived the forces of nature for several thousands of years.
-The paintings depict people involved in their daily activities like dancing, hunting and as well included animals like deers, bulls, antelopes, peacocks and horses.
+As we followed the sign-boards, we continued climbing until we stumbled upon a small water stream.
+Nestled beside it was another sign displaying a map of the area.
+After 45 minutes of a tiring trek, we reached a large rock structure that resembled a shelter.
+To our amazement, this was the home of Neolithic rock art, featuring paintings made with natural pigments like red ochre that had survived the forces of nature for thousands of years.
+The paintings depicted people engaged in various daily activities such as dancing and hunting, along with animals like deer, bulls, antelopes, peacocks, and horses.

 Walking further through the ghost town leads you to a beautiful pond filled with lotus flowers, which probably was a quarry to extract the stone slabs, or to provide water for their rituals.